-I am Director of Studies for Linguistics at St Catz and one of the French tutors here, whilst I also hold an Associate Professorship in French Linguistics at University-level.
+I am Director of Studies for Linguistics at St Catz and one of the French tutors here, whilst I also hold a Professorship of French and Romance Linguistics at University-level.
 I have a particular interest in access and outreach work, having been involved with both the French and Linguistics UNIQ courses at Oxford and having coordinated a national project to improve the number of care-leavers accessing Higher Education.

 I love teaching and cover a broad range of courses within the Oxford Medieval and Modern Languages and Linguistics degrees.
 These include French language and linguistics at all levels, comparative Romance linguistics, historical linguistics, Italo-Romance linguistics and formal syntax.
 I also teach the general linguistics course both at Prelims and FHS level for St Catherine’s and St John’s.

 I am always keen to hear from prospective graduate students working on topics within synchronic or diachronic Romance morphosyntax as well as general topics within historical linguistics, formal syntax and French linguistics.